Blake-Madden/Wisteria-Dataviz/README.md

 Linux
 -----------------------------

-On Linux, install the wxWidgets 3.2 development files from your repository manager.
+On Linux, install the wxGTK3 development files (version 3.2 or higher) from your repository manager.

-Open the "CMakeLists.txt" file in CMake, configure and then generate a make script.
+Open the "CMakeLists.txt" file in CMake, configure, and then generate a make script.
 Finally, go into the build folder that you specified and run `make` to build the library and demo.

 If using KDevelop, you can also open the CMake file and build from there.